gloriading/Hw1-Trello/hw5/Blog/README.md

     authentication - has access to make new post authorization - can edit/delete own posts
     can update its own name/email
-    can update its own password (not yet...) forgot password feature (not yet...)
+    can update its own password
+    forgot password feature (not yet...)
 - style
     basic bootstrap styling